docker/cli/docs/reference/commandline/build.md

 file.

 By default, experimental mode is disabled.
-To see the current configuration of the docker daemon, use the `docker version` command and check the `Experimental` line in the `Engine` section:
+To see the current configuration of the Docker daemon, use the `docker version` command and check the `Experimental` line in the `Engine` section:

 ```console